SoftwareKater/nx-confusion/documentation/ARTICLE.md

 We accumulated a lot of technical debt on our way to a basic multiplayer game.
 A refactoring will help to add new features to the app.
 Ideas for refactorings include:
 * Extract the in-memory storage from the game service and create a dedicated service for the in-memory storage.
-* Divide the game service along its two purposes: managing rooms (createGame, joinGame), managing games (...).
+* Divide the game service and gateway along its two purposes: managing rooms (createGame, joinGame), managing games (...).
 Before you do this, you should definetly extract the in-memory storage.
 * Users can join their own room.
 After player 2 joined, the room should be closed for new connections.
 Curretly player 2 users can be kicked out by other joining users.

 * Build data structures for all variables that currently have the type `any`.